This BLOG On Mortgage Reserves Guidelines On Home Purchase And Refinance Was UPDATED On January 29th, 2019

 In this article, we will cover and discuss when reserves are required by lenders.

 Closing Cost On Home Purchase And Refinance Transactions

 All mortgage transactions, whether they are purchase and/or refinances, have closing costs.
 Most homebuyers do not have to come up with any closing costs.
 Closing costs are covered with sellers concessions and/or lender credit.
 Mortgage Reserves are normally not required by lenders on single-family home purchases.

 - However, there are cases where the Automated Underwriting System will condition mortgage reserves

 This normally happens with borrowers with the following:

 - Lower credit scores

 - No credit tradelines

-Fannie Mae and Freddie Mac Automated Underwriting System normally does not require mortgage reserves on single family home purchases.
+Fannie Mae and Freddie Mac Automated Underwriting System normally do not require mortgage reserves on single-family home purchases.

-- Borrowers with descent credit and stable income, mortgage lender will not require any mortgage reserves
+- Borrowers with decent credit and stable income, the mortgage lender will not require any mortgage reserves

 - Recent Late Payments